 Students were asked a series of questions related to their post-college experiences with employment and volunteer work.
 These questions were asked in order to find out how well they were making the transition from school to work life, as well as to determine what kinds of jobs they were engaged in (e.g., relevance to their studies, permanence of the position, etc.).

 Employment

-Respondents were asked a number of questions related to their employment and volunteer work.
-Of the respondents, 75% said they were currently employed.
-Of these, 28% had more than one job or business and 6% were self-employed.
+Of the respondents, 76% said they were currently employed.
+Of these, 21% had more than one job or business and 10% were self-employed.

 When asked what they would describe their employment as, respondents provided the following: